turkhijab0110-crypto/Student-Management-System-C-/README.md

-# Student-Management-System-C-
-A menu-driven Student Management System built in C++ demonstrating core OOP concepts including encapsulation, constructors, class design, and data abstraction.
-Features include adding, displaying, searching students, and saving records to a file using STL vectors and file handling.
-Ideal for beginners learning OOP fundamentals.
+# Student Management System (C++)

+This is a console-based Student Management System built using Object-Oriented Programming in C++.

+## Features
+- Add student
+- Display all students
+- Search student by ID
+- Save data to file

+## Concepts Used
+- Classes & Objects
+- Encapsulation
+- Constructors
+- Vectors
+- File Handling
+- Menu-driven program

+## How to Run
+Compile using:
+g++ main.cpp -o program
+./program